Choosing the Right Pouch for Atta Packaging in India

 Laminate structures: what milky LDPE gets you

 The single most asked question on our quote line for atta is: why milky LDPE and not clear?
-Three reasons.
+Two reasons.

-3. Better print contrast.
-Pantone colours printed on a white milky substrate hit their target values.
+2. Better print contrast.
+Spot colours printed on a white milky substrate hit their target values.
 The same inks on a clear substrate look duller because the brown of the atta bleeds through visually.

 Reading a quote: what to specify when you ask a manufacturer